 Both moderators will attend Mission Council (from 13 to 15 May, at High Leigh Conference Centre, Hertfordshire) and a meeting of the General Assembly arrangements committee, London.

-Derek Estill, one of the Moderators of the United Reformed Church (URC) General Assembly, tells of his moderatorial adventures in January
+Derek Estill, Moderator of the United Reformed Church General Assembly, on Lent, and his other commitments in March

 During Lent, I often need to take time to consider my own spirituality.
 This year, in addition, and mindful of needing to try and make a difference, I signed up to one of the ‘Living Lent’ campaign challenges by giving up meat during Lent.
 Led by the Joint Public Issues Team (Jpit), Living Lent, as many of you will know, is about creating a climate of change.

 This Jpit initiative is a great way of catching people’s imagination to be a catalyst for action in changing our climate meteorologically and spiritually.
 So far so good – I am managing to keep myself focused on both these objectives.